+- 8-day journey through the heart of East Anglia and London

+- 7 breakfasts, 5 lunches, 5 dinners

+- Welcome & Farewell receptions

+- Beer, wine, and soft drinks with included lunches and dinners

+- Comprehensive lecture series from renowned WWII historian Donald L. Miller, PhD

+- Full-time logistical tour manager, expert WWII-focused local guides and guest speakers

+- Round-trip airport transfers when arriving/departing on scheduled tour dates

+- 2 nights at the 5-star Hotel

+Gonville, Cambridge; 3 nights

-Tour Inclusions - 8-Day journey through the heart of East Anglia & London - 7 breakfasts, 5 lunches, 5 dinners - Welcome & farewell receptions - Free flow coffee, tea, water, soft drinks, beer, wine, and spirits at included lunches and dinners - Comprehensive lecture series from renowned WWII historian Donald L. Miller, PhD - Full-time logistical tour manager, expert WWII-focused local guides and guest speakers - Round-trip airport transfers when arriving/departing on scheduled tour dates - 2-nights at the 5-star Hotel Gonville, Cambridge, 3-nights at the 5-star Angel Hotel, Bury St. Edmunds, and 2-nights at the 5-star Royal Horseguards, London - Private, first-class, air-conditioned motor coach transportation - · VIP access to WWII sites and cultural attractions - Video Oral History presentations from the Museum Collection - · Personal listening devices on all included excursions - · Included gratuities for guides, drivers, porters, and servers - Informative Map Book including useful archival images to be used throughout the journey - Document wallet, personalized luggage tags, and souvenir name badge - Personal journal and pen to document your journey through history Photo Page 10: Ground crew members of the 8th Air Force gather underneath a bomber to 'fin' a 500 lb. bomb, England - mid-1940s.
+at the 5-star Angel Hotel, Bury St.

+Edmunds; and 2 nights at the

+5-star Rubens at the Palace, London

+- Private, first-class, air-conditioned motor coach transportation - VIP access to WWII sites and cultural attractions - Video Oral History presentations from the Museum Collection - Personal listening devices on all included touring - Gratuities to guides, drivers, porters, and servers - Informative Map Book including useful archival images to be used throughout the journey - Personalized luggage tags and name badge - Keepsake journal and pen to document your journey

+Photo Page 8: Ground crew members of the Eighth Air Force gather underneath a bomber to 'fin' a 500 lb. bomb, England - mid-1940s.
 Finning stabilizes the bombs, allowing for better accuracy.
-Courtesy of PhotoQuest/Getty Images
+Courtesy of PhotoQuest/Getty Images.

 In 1942, thousands of young Americans arrived in East Anglia to take to the skies in the world's first and only "Bomber War."
 From bases dotting this history-haunted landscape, pilots and crewmen fought their battles above continental Europe through a succession of aerial encounters that lasted sometimes only minutes.
-These intense battles were followed by periods of relative calm back at the base, but each airman of the 8th Air Force fought knowing that each mission could be his last.
-One well place shot by a German pilot, a hit from the flack below, or a critical malfunction could mean the end of the plane and its crew.
-This National WWII Museum exclusive week-long Masters of the Air tour will visit the villages and airfields from which American flyboys launched their massive bombing campaign against Nazi Germany.
+These intense battles were followed by periods of relative calm back at the base, but each airman of the Eighth Air Force fought knowing that each mission could be his last.
+One well-placed shot by a German pilot, a hit from the flack below, or a critical malfunction could mean the end of the plane and its crew.

+This National WWII Museum's exclusive week-long Masters of the Air tour will visit the villages and airfields from which American flyboys launched their massive bombing campaign against Nazi Germany.
 The bases, control towers, and museums that tell the story of the US Eighth Air Force will be part of the tour, but so too will the opportunity to view restored aircraft like the ones the Bomber Boys flew, to immerse yourself in the very pubs and country inns they frequented, and to meet, in London and elsewhere, survivors of the German Blitzkrieg.

 Staff Sergeant Roger D. Palmer of the 385th Bomb Group cleans the machine guns on the top turret of his B-17 Flying Fortress after a mission.
-Courtesy of IWM, Roger Freeman Collection
+Courtesy of IWM, Roger Freeman Collection emetery.

+London/Cambridge

-Tablets of the Missing at Cambridge American Cemetery London/Cambridge DAY 1: OCTOBER 3, 2018 Upon arrival at London Heathrow Airport, guests are warmly welcomed by Museum staff and by Donald L. Miller himself.
+Upon arrival at London Heathrow Airport, guests are warmly welcomed by Museum staff.
 Depart for Cambridge with a lunch stop along the way.
-This evening enjoy a welcome dinner with the group.
+This evening enjoy a welcome dinner with Donald L. Miller, PhD and the tour group.